LocallyUnknown/LocallyUnknown/README.md

 LGBTQ+ and Furry commuinty supporter.
 Hey there!
 Welcome to my Read Me!
 You can call me Tord!
-I'm a gay maybe pan, genderfluid, abrosexual, demisexual?, transgender, and demiromantic?.
-I go by He/they/xe/xem (demi-boy).
+I'm a gay maybe pan, genderfluid, abrosexual, demisexual, transgender, and demiromantic I go by He/they/xe/xem (demi-boy).
 I am a Taurus-Gemini.
 Furry,therian,otherkin.
 Taken